 If any household member leaves the household to enter a facility such as a hospital, nursing home, or rehabilitation center, HABC will seek advice from a reliable qualified source as to the likelihood and timing of their return.
 If the verification indicates that the household member will be permanently confined to a nursing home, the household member will be considered permanently absent.
-If the verification indicates that the household member will considered permanently absent.
 If the verification indicates that the household member will return in less than 90 consecutive days, the household member will be considered temporarily absent.